 1. Norse Tradesman Viking Rune Beads

-This metal alloy Viking Beard Bead Set from Norse Tradesman holds in 24 pieces, it can be purchased from Amazon.
+This metal alloy Viking Beard Bead Set from Norse Tradesman holds in 24 pieces.

 With larger holes (9mm) than most of their competitors, these beard rings can be significantly easier to attach into your facial hair.